How to Register Your Event

 Most importantly, do remember to tag your event.

-If your event is taking place during the next Museums at Night festival, please tag it as part of the Museums at Night October 2018 programme and as a Late opening.
+If your event is taking place during the next Museums at Night festival, please tag it as part of the Museums at Night May or October 2019 programme, and as a Late opening.

 If you are running a Late opening as part of an ongoing exhibition, you need to create a separate event listing for the Late opening.
 This is to ensure that only the Late event feeds through to the Museums at Night site.
 Please tick the Late opening box in your Late event listing.
 Do not tick the Late opening box in your exhibition listing.

-The Museums at Night October 2018 tickbox can be found in the Programme Tags:
+The Museums at Night May and October 2019 tickboxes can be found in the Programme Tags:

 The Late opening tickbox can be found in the previous Event type section: